-Lucia Cirillo began her impressive career as an opera singer by winning several major competitions such as the ASLICO and the prestigious Concorso Internazionale Toti dal Monte.
+Lucia Cirillo began her career as an opera singer by winning several major competitions such as the ASLICO and the prestigious Concorso Internazionale Toti dal Monte.
 In addition to her substantial work in classical guitar, she studied singing with Adelisa Tabiadon and John Janssen.
-She continued with Bruno De Simone and Regina Resnik, refining her operatic repertoire, and with Conrad Richter and Dunja Vejzovic developing her sensibility for German Lieder.
+She continued her training with Bruno De Simone and Regina Resnik, refining her operatic repertoire, and with Conrad Richter and Dunja Vejzovic developing her sensibility for German Lieder.

 Beyond her versatility, Lucia is celebrated for the sensuality, dynamism and technical precision of her singing and acting.